Skip to main content

 Cons:

-Best for: Researchers who use Google Docs for writing and want smooth integration.
+Best for: People who write in Google Docs and want smooth setup.

-Best for: Researchers whose institutions provide and require it
+Best for: Labs whose schools provide or require it.

 EndNote is the legacy enterprise option.
-It's expensive but powerful, and some institutions require it for consistency.
+It is expensive for solo users, but many universities provide it.
+Some labs still require it for shared citation workflows.

 Key features: